falkmielke/eigentoolbox/README.md

 Does anyone ever ask *why* something is some way in R, and change it because it was a shitty idea?
 Is it because HW "look-who-writes-the-longest-pipes" said so?
 Why do we silently accept that `x` and `y` are classified as *aesthetics* of a plot?
-They are the freaking *data*!
+They are the freaking *data*, not the *aesthetics*!
-*Aesthetic* actually derive from layout, color, symbols, spacing.
+*Aesthetic* ("nature of beauty and the nature of taste and, in a broad sense, incorporates the philosophy of art", [source: wikipedia](https://en.wikipedia.org/wiki/Aesthetics)) are related to layout, color, symbols, spacing, whereas `x` and `y` are just the table.
 (Something that a `theme_default()` should handle in a good way, shouldn't it?)

 There are so many misused words in R that I fear permanent brain miswiring if I have to keep using it.